-With its beautiful coastlines, quaint provincial towns and cosmopolitan cities, the Kingdom of Spain is rightly regarded as one of the world’s best countries for tourists.
+With its beautiful coastlines, quaint provincial towns and cosmopolitan cities, Spain is rightly regarded as one of the world’s best countries for tourists.
 One of the main reasons for this is that the stunningly diverse country simply has something for everyone.

 Spain has so much to offer that you could spend a lifetime there and still have something else to see (I moved to Barcelona for this very reason!).
 But for those who are short on time, we’ve come up with an itinerary that will let you see the best this country has to offer in just seven days.

 …And if you still think you’re missing out, you’ll just have to come back later!

 Day 1: Madrid

 Start your vacation in Madrid, the cultural and economic heart of Spain.
 Make your way to Retiro Park and take a pleasant walk round the lake and fountains.
 Then pay a visit to the Prado Museum.
 With over 20,000 exhibits, including works by Diego Velázquez, Goya and Titian, it has one of the most extensive collections of European art in the world.

 Two other nearby museums are also worth a visit.
 The Reina Sofia Museum houses 20th century Spanish collections, including Picasso’s Guernica, whereas the private Thyssen-Bornemisza Museum fills the historical gaps that the other two museums are missing.

 If you’re feeling peckish after all that art, you can grab an iconic bocadillo de calamares (calamari sandwich) at the nearby El Brillante.
 But if you want heartier fare, pay a visit to El Mollete, which serves dishes such as grilled rabbit or pulpo gallego (Galician-style octopus).